april-knights/Legislature/Statutes/Constitution.md

 1. “Absolute majority”: The number of Yes votes must be counted against the total number of Yes, No, Abstain, and Absent.
 Unless specified otherwise, the default threshold for “majority” is over half.
 2. “Simple majority”: The number of Yes votes must be counted against the total number of Yes or No. Abstaining or failing to vote lowers the required Yes votes to pass.
 3. “Officer”: A Knight with the rank of Sergeant or higher.
-4. “Campaign”: The yearly April Fool’s event.
+4. “Campaign”: The yearly Reddit April Fool’s event.

 ## Versions